Sanjana2070/Sanjana2070/README.md

 + Went to Google Hyderabad for Explore ML Bootcamp.
 + Winter Intern at Elixar Systems
 + Went to hackathons like iXi Uincept, BVICAM hackathon, and WieHack Online Hackathon (total hackathons more than 25)
-+ Have a Kathak 8-year diploma, along with 5 year training in various western classical and street dance forms including Contemporary and Whacking/Punking.
++ Have a Kathak 8-year diploma, along with 5 year training in various western classical and street dance forms including Contemporary and Waacking.

 You can contact me at sanjanajain1610@gmail.com